thierrybwuzure/Carte-de-visite/README.md

 ## The Story Behind It

 I'm currently studying frontend development at EFP (that's a school in Belgium, pretty cool place!), and I built this as part of my journey to become a solid frontend developer.
-I'm actively looking for an internship to put all this learning into practice - so if you know someone who needs a motivated developer, send them my way! 😉
+I'm actively looking for an internship to put all this learning into practice.

 ## Tech Stack (Keep It Simple!)